-This course focuses on the managerial aspects of financial analysis.
-Includes analysis of financial statements, costs, capital projects, and working capital; Medicare, Medicaid, changes and rate setting under reimbursement schedules; budgeting, ROI methodology, forecasting, and strategic planning.
+This course will focus on the managerial aspects of financial analysis.
+It includes analysis of financial statements, costs, capital projects, and working capital, Medicare, Medicaid, changes and rate setting under reimbursement schedules, budgeting, ROI methodology, forecasting, and strategic planning.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.

 - ACC 101: Financial Accounting

 Students who successfully complete this course will be able to:

 - Summarize the four main elements of financial management and know how to structure the information flow to make a financial management system work.

 - Explain the differences in and know how to group sources of health care revenue (Medicare, Medicaid, private insurance, uninsured payments) for planning and control.